madanyc/workfront-learn.en/help/administrator-fundamentals-program/milestones/viewing-milestones.md

 ---
-title: Understand viewing milestones
+title: View milestones
 description: Learn how to view milestones in an [!DNL Adobe Workfront] project, plus use the milestone view in the [!UICONTROL Project] area.
 activity: deploy
 type: Tutorial
 team: Technical Marketing
 kt: 8946
 ---
-# Understand viewing milestones
+# View milestones

 In this video, you will learn how to: